-- PGY2 residents see 10 patients per clinic (20 minute appointments).
+- PGY2 residents see 8 patients per clinic during their first 6 months and then 10 patients per clinic their second 6 months (20 minute appointments).

 - PGY3 residents have 1 full day of clinic (seeing about 20 patients with 20 minute appointments), 1 half day of clinic (seeing about 10-12 patients), and 1 day of adult acute visits (acutely ill patients that want same day appointments).

-- Two blocks each of Internal Medicine, Pediatrics, and Obstetrics/Gynecology
+- 2 blocks each of Adult Medicine, Pediatrics and Obstetrics

-- Family medicine residents run their own inpatient service for their patients and the patients that are seen by the faculty in the Deaconess Family Medicine Clinic.
+- Family medicine residents run their own inpatient service for their patients and the patients who are seen by the faculty in the Deaconess Family Medicine Clinic.

 - PGY1 residents work with a PGY3 resident and sometimes a medical student to deliver care to these patients.